 Ultimately, The Osaze Project offers a voice to the deceased Osaze Osagie and a depiction of the shooting officer whose identity remains concealed.

-A review of The Osaze Project (Charles Dumas).
+A review of the stage play The Osaze Project (Charles Dumas)

 Note: Charles Dumas directed the production of No Place to be Somebody that I saw in 2013.